 One major risk with heavy Molly use is the development of serotonin syndrome.
 Serotonin syndrome results from the user’s brain flooding with serotonin, resulting in:

 - Overactive reflexes

 - Tachycardia (fast heart rate) and hypertension (high blood pressure)

 - Coordination problems

-The combination of dangerous side effects and the potential for developing serotonin syndrome can put users at lethal risk when snorting the drug.
+Searching if “can u snort Molly?” or “can u sniff Molly? ” Some drug abusers do, but it is destructive.
+The combination of dangerous side effects and the potential for developing serotonin syndrome can put users at lethal risk when snorting muscle relaxers.

 Signs of Ecstasy Addiction